For a Seamless Bathroom Install a Frameless Glass Shower Door

 Modern bathrooms are all about openness, fluidity, and flow.
-Their open designs attempt to bring together such disparate elements as decorative tile, contemporary bath fixtures, and sprawling vanities.
+Their open designs attempt to bring together such disparate elements as decorative tile, contemporary bath fixtures and sprawling vanities.
 Traditional shower doors, with their hard lines and glaring frames, tend to work against that aesthetic by creating closed, defined spaces.
-A frameless glass shower door, on the other hand, helps to create a more open, seamless, and contemporary space.
+Investing in a frameless glass shower door, on the other hand, helps to create a more open, seamless, and contemporary space.

 What is a Frameless Glass Shower Door?